s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ![Adding more files and pushing to the new branch](adding-more-files-and-pushing.png)

-After Anna pulls again, she will also have my changes.
+After Anna pulls again, she will also have our changes.

 By using the same branch and adding our commits, we can safely collaborate.
 Anna and me can both commit and push our changes as we go along.
 We just shouldn't both alter the same file at the same time or we will get conflicts that we will need to resolve.